 Dr Maria Montessori opened the first Montessori school in 1907.
 Interest in her educational philosophy grew quickly and within a few short years there were Montessori schools in Europe, the USA and Canada.
 The name Montessori has never been able to be trademarked and any school can use name Montessori.
 This is a worldwide problem.
 Many people think that Montessori schools are part of a franchise.

 There is no Montessori franchise in New Zealand.
-Schools are independent businesses, often privately owned and sometimes run by community or parent groups.
-There may be schools in your area that do not to belong to and support the Montessori Aotearoa New Zealand (MANZ) as school members.
-MANZ does not promote these schools on the MANZ website or in its publications.
-These schools are able to use the name Montessori despite not being members of MANZ.
+Montessori early childhood centres are independent businesses, often privately owned and sometimes run by community or parent groups.
+There may be Montessori eary childhood centres or schools in your area that do not to belong to or support the Montessori Aotearoa New Zealand (MANZ) as school members.
+MANZ does not promote these early childhood centres or schools on the MANZ website or in its publications.
+These centres or schools are able to use the name Montessori despite not being members of MANZ.

 Over 75% of Montessori schools belong to the Montessori Association of New Zealand.
 Membership is voluntary and schools are not assessed by the Association as to their authenticity or otherwise of their Montessori programmes.
 Member schools financially support the work of the Montessori Association and are active participants in the Montessori community and in the growth of Montessori education throughout New Zealand.